-We’ll go over what Generative AI means to insurance.
-Also, Seven ways they can be utilized for automation in the insurance industry, and some of the limitations of using ChatGPT and Generative AI in the insurance industry.
+You will read more details about leveraging Chat GPT and Generative AI in insurance.
+Also, Seven use cases can be utilized for automation in insurance, and some of the limitations of using ChatGPT and Generative Artificial Intelligence in the insurance industry.

 Table of Contents

 - Use of AI in the Insurance Industry

 - 7 Use Cases of Generative AI in the Insurance Industry

 - The Challenges of Gen. AI in Insurance

 What is Generative AI and What Does it Mean to Insurance Industry?

 Generative AI, including natural language processing and large language models, is a form of machine learning (ML) that has been around since the 1950s.
 Machine learning is a subfield of artificial intelligence (AI) that involves computers analyzing large amounts of data to draw informed insights and make predictions.

 What makes Generative Artificial Intelligence different, especially large language models, is that it creates based on prompts and a massive amount of data it’s been pre-trained on.
 Using natural language processing, the output can take the form of text, audio, images, video, and more.
 Think of it like autocomplete on steroids.
 That’s basically what Generative AI does.
 It produces answers to prompts based on patterns in existing data.

 That’s why Generative AI algorithms, including large language models, are constantly evolving—to better understand patterns in language, images, video, and so on that it can pull from to generate accurate responses.